The definability of $\mathbb{E}$ in self-iterable mice: Introduction

+Note that Steel's result requires slightly less coherence of $E$ with respect to $\es^N$ (through $\nu(E)$), than does \ref{thm:easy_coh} (through $\lh(E)$).
+The ``no largest cardinal'' is more than enough for Steel's result, but some such closure was used.
+On the other hand, in \ref{thm:easy_coh}, $\nu(E)$ need not be a cardinal in $N$, and we do not explicitly demand that $\Ult(N,E)$ be fully wellfounded; it is only required that $\Ult(N,E)$ be wellfounded through $\lh(E)+1$ (this is part of the requirement that $(N||\lh(E),E)$ be a premouse).

-Theorems \ref{thm:finite_coh}--\ref{thm:cohering} are modifications of \ref{thm:easy_coh} in which $E$ coheres an iterate of either $N$ or a related premouse, and in \ref{thm:cohering}, we relax the requirement that $E\in N$, requiring only that $E$ be definable (from parameters) over $N$.
+Theorems \ref{thm:finite_coh}--\ref{thm:cohering} are modifications of \ref{thm:easy_coh} in which $E$ fits on the sequence of an iterate $P$ of $N$ (that is, $(P||\lh(E),E)$ is a premouse).
+In \ref{thm:cohering}, we also relax the requirement that $E\in N$, demanding instead that $E$ be appropriately definable over $N$ (and that the iteration tree leading from $N$ to $P$ is likewise definable).
+In order to state and prove this result precisely we must develop a coding of iteration trees over premice, which takes some work.

-Because these results give criteria for an extender $E$ to be on $\es^N$ (or to be on $\es^P$ for an iterate $P$ of $N$), one might attempt to use them to show that a mouse can recognize its own extender sequence.
+Because these results give criteria for an extender $E$ to be in $\es_+^N$, or to be in $\es_+^P$ for an iterate $P$ of $N$, one can try to use them to show that a mouse can recognize its own extender sequence, and we achieve this in certain situations.
 Given a premouse $M$, we write $\univ{M}$ for the universe of $M$.
 Recall that $M_n$ is the canonical proper class inner model with $n$ Woodin cardinals.
-Steel showed that for $n\leq\om$, $\univ{M_n}\sats$``$V=\HOD$'', and in fact that $\es(M_n)$ is definable over $\univ{M_n}$.
-Steel's method\footnote{Steel showed that $K^{M_n}=M_n$, which gives the result.
-Here the definition of $K$ of \cite{cmip} cannot be used directly because of the existence of Woodin cardinals; it is applied in the intervals between consecutive Woodins.} extends to more complex mice, but precisely how far seems unknown.
-Using Theorem \ref{thm:strategy_coh_proj} we will prove the following:
+Steel showed that for $n\leq\om$, $K^{M_n}=M_n$,\footnote{For $n=1$, Steel argued as follows.
+In $M_1$, let $\mu$ be measurable and $\delta$ be Woodin.
+Let $K_\mu$ be Steel's core model of height $\mu$, as computed in $V_\delta^{M_1}$ (see \cite{cmip}).
+Steel showed that $K_\mu=M_1|\mu$.
+This yields a definition of $\es^{M_1}$ in $\univ{M_1}$.
+For $n>1$, he defines $K|\delta_i$ inductively on $i$, where $\delta_i$ is Woodin and $\delta_{-1}=0$, defining $K|\delta_i=K(K|\delta_{i-1})$, proceeding much as for $M_1$ in the interval $(\delta_{i-1},\delta_i)$.
+In $M_n$, $K|\delta_i=M_n|\delta_i$ is above-$\delta_{i-1}$, $\delta_{i}$-iterable.} and therefore $\es^{M_n}$ is definable over $\univ{M_n}$ and $\univ{M_n}\sats$``$V=\HOD$''.
+It seems to be unknown precisely how far Steel's result generalizes.
+We will show anyway in \ref{prop:it_error} that mice with a measurable limit of Woodins typically have a significant failure of self-iterability, one which seems to present a difficulty in generalizing Steel's result to this level.
+Nonetheless, using results in \S3, we will prove Theorem \ref{thm:tamesi}, a consequence of which is the following (we write $M_\nt$ for the minimal non-tame mouse; see \S4):